 - It gets better: Frasier is a Freudian psychiatrist.

-- In How I Met Your Mother Barney intentionally invokes this in order to seduce women.
+- In How I Met Your Mother Barney exploits this in order to seduce women.
 He even tries picking a girl up by just walking up to her and saying, "Daddy's home."

-- An episode is dedicated to this trope when Barney's brother express a dislike of his girlfriend Nora because she, in his opinion, reminds him too much of their mother.
-The episode later showed that Marshall and Lily remind each other of one another fathers.
+- An episode is dedicated to this trope when Barney's brother expresses a dislike of his girlfriend Nora because she, in his opinion, reminds him too much of their mother.
+The episode later shows that Marshall and Lily remind each other of one another's fathers.

 - In one episode of Gilmore Girls Lorelai notes that Rory's current boyfriend Dean vaguely resembles Rory's father, Chris, and wonders if this means something (Chris is basically an absentee dad at this point).
 Sookie suggests this might just mean that Rory inherited Lorelai's tastes.

 - Ironically, Dean is almost nothing like Chris, but similar to Luke, Rory's surrogate father and Lorelai's eventual fiancee.

-- Rory's next boyfriend Jess is actually Luke's nephew and like Dean, shares similarities with him.
-So Rory ended up with a miniature of her surrogate father/mother's partner, and Lorelai with an older version of her daughter's boyfriend.
+- Rory's next boyfriend Jess is actually Luke's nephew and, like Dean, shares similarities with him.
+So, Rory ended up with a miniature of her surrogate father/her mother's partner, and Lorelai with an older version of her daughter's boyfriend.
 The writers must love this trope.

 - Discussed in Sex and the City.
 Carrie wonders if her father walking out on them when she was 5 is the reason she has such problems with men, until Miranda assures her that she has the same problems and her dad was home every day at 7.

-- Charlie on Two and a Half Men in one episode dates a real estate agent who dresses, acts, and belittles everyone exactly like his mother.
+- In one episode Charlie dates a real estate agent who dresses, acts, and belittles everyone exactly like his mother.
 She even has two sons who act exactly like the titular two brothers as kids.

 - On Parks and Recreation, Ron has two bitchy ex-wives, both of whom are named Tammy: